viktorszagorskis/go-jupyterhub/README.md

 # Go-JupyterHub

+🚧 **Disclaimer: This project is in the alpha stage and is under active development.
+Features may change, and stability is not guaranteed.
+Use at your own risk.** 🚧

 Go-JupyterHub is a lightweight, Go-based alternative to JupyterHub, designed to manage and serve Jupyter notebooks efficiently.
 Leveraging Go's concurrency features, this project aims to provide a performant and scalable environment for interactive computing.

 ## Features